RapTho/elasticsearch-tutorials/lab-2.md

 }
 ```

-Lets add a new lifecycle policy within the ILM.
-For this you need to specify the minimum age and actions for the different lifecycle phases `hot`, `warm`, `cold` and `frozen`.
+Let's add a new lifecycle policy within the ILM.
+For this you need to specify the minimum age and actions for the different [lifecycle phases](https://www.elastic.co/guide/en/elasticsearch/reference/current/ilm-index-lifecycle.html) `hot`, `warm`, `cold` and `frozen`.

 ```
 PUT _ilm/policy/mylog-lifecycle-policy